datacarpentry/R-ecology-lesson/instructor-notes.md

 ### Intro to R

+* When going over the section on assignments, make sure to pause for at least 30 seconds when asking "What do you think is the current content of the object weight_lb?
+126.5 or 220?".
+For learners with no programming experience, this is a new and important concept.
+* Given that the concept of missing data is an important feature of the R language, it is worth spending enough time on it.

 ### Starting with data

+The two main goals for this lessons are:

+* To make sure that learners are comfortable with working with data frames, and can use the bracket notation to select slices/columns
+* To expose learners to factors.
+Their behavior is not necessarily intuitive, and so it is important that they are guided through it the first time they are exposed to it.
+The content of the lesson should be enough for learners to avoid common mistakes with them.

 ### Manipulating data with dplyr

+* For this lesson make sure that learners are comfortable using pipes.
+* There is also sometimes some confusion on what the arguments of `group_by` should be.

 ### Visualizing data with ggplot2

+*

 ### Using databases from R

-* Ideally this lesson is best taught at the end of the workshop to illustrate how the tools covered can integrate with each others.
-Depending on the audience, and the pace of the workshop, it can be suitable to be shown as a demonstration rather than a typically lesson.
+* Ideally this lesson is best taught at the end of the workshop (as a capstone example) to illustrate how the tools covered can integrate with each others.
+Depending on the audience, and the pace of the workshop, it can be shown as a demonstration rather than a typically lesson.
 * The explanation of how dplyr's verb syntax is translated into SQL statements, and the section on lazyness are optional and don't need to be taught in detail during a workshop.
 They can be useful after a workshop for learners interested